 At this point in the article, you may be wondering, “Why would I go through all of this trouble to love myself first, when it’s so hard?”

 And that’s fair enough, but consider this—the longer you go without working on loving yourself, the harder life will be.
 On the flip side, if you spend time cultivating self-love, many issues you face day to day will diminish or vanish altogether.

 Here is what can happen if you don’t try to love yourself first:

 If you don’t love yourself, then you are basically wearing a big sign that says, “You can take advantage of me!”

 Unfortunately, there are people in this world who are looking for ways to use others to get what they want.
 If they know you are the kind of person who will always say yes to something, even when it might harm you, they will take advantage of you.

-For example, your boss may give you extra work that makes you stay late, because they know you won’t say no. Your partner may refuse to help out with tasks around the house because they know you won’t ask them to pitch in and instead will do it yourself.
+For example, a toxic your boss may give you extra work that makes you stay late, because they know you won’t say no. Your partner may refuse to help out with tasks around the house because they know you won’t ask them to pitch in and instead will do it yourself.

 These little acts of sacrifice are examples of a failure to love yourself first—rather than leave early or share housework, you allow others to walk all over you.
 As a result, you have less time for yourself and start to feel resentful all the time.
 And that’s no way to live.